-Coding Galaxy: City X is an educational programme that teaches students about cutting-edge technologies and how these are applied to develop smart cities.
-It bridges the curriculum gap between computational thinking and programming education whilst fostering problem-solving skills and a design thinking mindset.
+Coding Galaxy: City X is an educational program that teaches students about the latest technologies and how they can be used to create smart cities.
+It fills the gap in the curriculum between computational thinking and programming education, helping students develop problem-solving skills and a design-thinking mindset.

 - End-user: students in Grades 5–10 (Primary 5–Secondary 4)